bp-studio/bp-studio.github.io/notes.md

 <span id="b2">[2]</span>: Robert J. Lang and Mu-Tsun Tsai, *Generalized Offset Pythagorean Stretches in Box-Pleated Uniaxial Bases*, The Proceedings from the 7th International Meeting on Origami in Science, Mathematics, and Education, Vol.2, 2018, pp. 591-606.

+<span id="b3">[3]</span>: Mu-Tsun Tsai, *On the Constructions of Generalized Offset Pythagorean Stretch Patterns*, The Proceedings from the 8th International Meeting on Origami in Science, Mathematics, and Education, 2024, to appear.

 ## Acknowledgement

 The author would like to specially thank the following people/parties, in no particular ordering: